sandy9159/DIY-Label-Printing-Machine/README.md

 I have used my [Multipurpose custom PCB](https://oshwlab.com/sharmaz747/multipurpose-pcb_copy_copy_copy) in this project.

-If you don't know about my multipurpose PCB then definetly check out my [Multipurpose custom PCB](https://oshwlab.com/sharmaz747/multipurpose-pcb_copy_copy_copy)
+If you don't know about my multipurpose PCB then definitely check out my [Multipurpose custom PCB](https://oshwlab.com/sharmaz747/multipurpose-pcb_copy_copy_copy)

-this PCB can be used for many jobs It can able to connct 11 components at a time to the PCB.
+this PCB can be used for many jobs It can able to connect 11 components at a time to the PCB.

-We can Run
+We can run

 2nos stepper motor